 Kobe is the capital city of Hyogo prefecture that has the seventh largest population in Japan.
-Kobe is located in Kansai region and it takes only 30 minutes to get there from Osaka by train, which makes it really attractive for tourists combine a visit to these two cities.
-Kobe is one of the largest port cities in Japan along with Yokohama, and has been an important place for trade since Japan reopened the port in 1868 after the isolation for over 200 years.
+Kobe is located in the Kansai region and it takes only 30 minutes to get there from Osaka by train, which makes it really attractive for tourists to visit these two cities.
+Kobe is one of the largest port cities in Japan along with Yokohama, and has been an important place for trade since Japan reopened the port in 1868 after isolation for over 200 years.

 - How to get to Kobe?